antoniovandre/antoniovandre_eval_GUI/README_en.txt

 ____________________

 Due to compiler/hardware limitations, when there are many significant digits, the most negligible digits can be ignored.

+Also due to compiler/hardware failures, there may be erroneous results.
 ____________________

 Suggestions or reporting errors: "a.vandre.g@gmail.com".